The anti-spherical category: Categorification theorem

 \section{Categorification theorem}

-Recall that $D_x$ denotes the image of the indecomposable object $B_x$ in $\mathcal{N}$.
+Recall that in Section \ref{ASCN} we defined $D_x$ as the image of the indecomposable object $B_x$ in $\mathcal{N}$.
 By the definition of $\mathcal{N}$ as a quotient of additive categories, it is clear that the set

-is a set of representatives for the isomorphism classes of indecomposable objects of $\mathcal{N}$, up to shift. { (They are non-zero because their images in $_Q \NC$ are non-zero, by Remark \ref{rem:non-zero}.)} For any $x \in ^I W$ consider the full additive subcategory
+is a set of representatives for the isomorphism classes of indecomposable objects of $\mathcal{N}$, up to shift.
+Its image in $_Q \NC$ is of the form with $m_y\in \mathbb{N}$ (note that the $Q_x$ are non-zero by Remark \ref{nonzero}).
+For any $x \in ^I W$ consider the full additive subcategory

 and the quotient (of additive categories)